-NURS 400 (3-3-0) Nursing Research and Theory: This course focuses on the cognitive and professional skills of nursing research and theory.
+NURS 400 (3-3-0) Nursing Research and Theory: This course is designed for the RN to BSN student and focuses on the cognitive and professional skills of nursing research and theory.
 The cognitive skills emphasized include critical thinking, problem solving, research critique, and theory utilization in professional nursing practice.
 The professional skills include valuing research as a basis for professional nursing practice.

-Prerequisite NURS 300
+Prerequisite: NURS 300